iPad intake status

 - Thermal imaging to locate the short.
 Inject a controlled voltage into the shorted rail and use a FLIR thermal camera to identify which component is heating up.
 The hot spot reveals the failed part.

 - Component-level repair.
-Replace the failed capacitor, PMIC, or other component using a JBC microsoldering station and hot air rework.
+Replace the failed capacitor, PMIC, or other component using a Hakko microsoldering station and hot air rework.
 Reflow or rebuild damaged solder connections.

 - Boot, authenticate, and copy.
 Reconnect the display and battery.
-Boot the iPad, enter the passcode, and copy all user data (photos, documents, app data, messages) to an external drive.
+Boot the iPad, have the owner enter the passcode, and copy the user data (photos, documents, app data, messages) to an external drive.

 iPad Models and Storage Architecture